Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 You can order these in either black or grey.

-Casters tend to be pretty durable and long-lasting, but especially in chairs with a nylon base, if and when the base cracks and break, it can bend the spokes that slide into the base, securing the caster.
+Casters tend to be pretty durable and long-lasting, but especially in chairs with a nylon base, if and when the base cracks and breaks, it can bend the spokes that slide into the base, securing the caster.

 That’s the most common reason you’ll eventually need a replacement set.
-Although, if your casters have become damaged, they may scuff the surface of your hardwood or linoleum floor, or they may not roll as smoothly on carpet as they once did.
+However, if your casters have become damaged, they may scuff the surface of your hardwood or linoleum floor, or they may not roll as smoothly on the carpet as they once did.
 In either case, replacement is quick, inexpensive and easy.

 Tilt Control Mechanism